bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 This also provides the advantage to increase the complexity of the problems, since numerical approaches can easily be applied by modifying teacher's code.

 As the mechanical systems discussed in class become more intricate, so does the complexity of the code.
-Yet, the students are not required to _start from scratch_ when dealing with the extensive calculations required for analyzing complex mechanical systems using the Euler-Lagrange formalism.
+Yet, the students are not required to _start from scratch_ when dealing with the extensive calculations required for analysing complex mechanical systems using the Euler-Lagrange formalism.

 Another important point is that all the systems used are currently available online at no cost to students, and since they are based on free software, any potential paywalls won’t hinder access; students can always run the systems on local servers.

 As discussed previously, the presented course follows a flipped-classroom approach.
 Students receive online theory materials and example problems to study in anticipation to weekly meetings.
-Asynchronous personal consultations on excercises free-up valuable classroom time for collaborative problem-solving and discussions on difficult concepts of theory.
+Asynchronous personal consultations on exercises free-up valuable classroom time for collaborative problem-solving and discussions on difficult concepts of theory.

 In summary, this course combines code-based exploration with a flipped classroom model, empowering students into complex mechanical systems while optimizing their learning experience